Skip to content

 3. Keep your messages short and sweet

-The same rules apply to WhatsApp as they do to texting.
+The same rules apply to WhatsApp sales as they do to texting.
 No long paragraphs of unbroken text.
 Instead, Chris says:

 “I keep my messages to about two or three sentences, ideally less.”